Josephrp/CoinPanion/README.md

 # How it works

-Simple put: Any `CoinPanion` can subscribe to any other `CoinPanion`.
+Simply put: Any `CoinPanion` can subscribe to any other `CoinPanion`.

 ## Use Case 1 - Creators

-Rahul is a program.
+Rahul is a programmer.
 He creates Open Source DApps for free for a better blockchain tomorrow.
 Rahul however has a family to feed and a home to pay for.
 He needs a monthly income to be able to continue writing great DApps.
-He goes to CoinPanion, for the first time, and is presented with his dashboard.
+He goes to CoinPanion for the first time, and is presented with his dashboard.
 His Ethereum Address is already filled in as Rahul is using Status to browse the DApp.
-He decides to personalize his profile by uploading a profile picture and setting his name, email and profile description.
+He decides to personalize his profile by uploading a profile picture and setting his name, email and signing a message proving his identity on github.
 He writes a meaningful description and mentions some of his current projects.
-This will later be used when his supporters go to visit his profile.
+These will be useful when his supporters go to visit his profile.

 Alon loves DApps and the whole crypto community.
 He recently started using one of the Open Source DApps that Rahul made.